-Spike Island presents Life in the Margins, the first exhibition in the UK by Filipino-American artist Pacita Abad (1946–2004).
-Curated by London-based artist Pio Abad and Spike Island Director Robert Leckie, the exhibition includes over 20 large-scale ‘trapunto’ paintings and other works on fabric made between 1983 and 2003.
+Life in the Margins is the first exhibition in the UK by Filipino American artist Pacita Abad (1946–2004).
+Curated in collaboration with London-based artist Pio Abad, the exhibition includes twenty large-scale ‘trapunto’ paintings and works on fabric made between 1983 and 2002.

-Trapunto refers to a quilting technique that Abad began experimenting with in the late 1970s, in which canvasses are padded and stitched before being painted and layered with a range of printed textiles and objects, including buttons, sequins and shells.
-Characterised by their vibrant colour and intricate construction, these works combine a broad range of styles, subjects and techniques, from social realist tableaus incorporating indigenous textiles, to richly detailed abstractions inspired by Korean brush painting and Papua New Guinean macramé.
+Trapunto refers to a quilting technique that Abad began experimenting with in the late 1970s in which canvasses are padded and stitched before being painted and layered with a range of printed textiles and objects, including buttons, rickrack, sequins and shells.
+Characterised by their vibrant colour and intricate construction, these works combine a broad range of styles, subjects and techniques, from social realist tableaus incorporating indigenous textiles to richly detailed abstractions inspired by Korean ink brush painting, Indonesian batik and Papua New Guinean macramé.

 This pluralist approach to image-making across cultures, histories and styles underpins Abad’s work throughout the decades.
-Focusing in on minority experiences and techniques, her exhibition at Spike Island offers an informed and idiosyncratic global perspective on art-making as a cultural tradition rooted in many places at once, long before discourses on globalisation and transnationalism began to shape the production and interpretation of contemporary art.
+Focusing on her depictions of the experiences of immigrants and her engagement with diverse cultural traditions, the exhibition at Spike Island offers an idiosyncratic perspective on transnational art and culture.

 Gallery opening times: